Kakifrucht/BookmarkletGenerator/README.md

 Small and user-friendly tool that enables the creation of AES-256 encrypted bookmarklets.
 It allows users to input text, optionally formatted in markdown, or a URL, paired with a password.
 This tool then generates a data URL, which includes the encrypted data and all necessary decryption libraries.
 The generated URL can be saved as a bookmark and synchronized across devices through your browser's data sync feature.

-For efficiency, data compression is implemented when the overhead of adding the decompression library is lower than the uncompressed state.
+For efficiency, data is compressed when the overhead of adding the decompression library is lower than the uncompressed state.
 Additionally, the tool offers the functionality of opening direct URLs, providing a straightforward way to decrypt individual links.

 ## Features